 It goes without saying that Puget Sounders love their coffee – and not just because it’s packed with disease-fighting antioxidants.

-We’re particularly excited about Equal Exchange, with whom we have had a long and mutually beneficial relationship.
+We’re especially excited about Equal Exchange, with whom we have had a long and mutually beneficial relationship.
 Equal Exchange is a worker-owned co-op that practices honest and fair trade relationships and cooperative principles, providing consumers with gourmet coffee direct from small-scale farmer co-ops.

 Equal Exchange works with small farmer organizations in Africa, Asia, Latin America and the United States.
 T&C employees have traveled with Equal Exchange representatives to Peru to see coffee farming first hand.